 1st Street Bascule Bridge

-Throughout his Zenith Tech career, Roger and his crew have worked on 13 lift bridges!
-Some of their most recent project experience includes the St. Paul lift bridge, Pleasant St. lift bridge in Milwaukee and the Sturgeon Bay Bridge in Door County.
+- Our experienced ZTI team was essential to the success of this project.
+Our expert crew of movable bridge professionals have worked on 13 lift bridges such as the St. Paul lift bridge, Pleasant Street lift bridge in Milwaukee, and the Sturgeon Bay Bridge in Door County.

-As with every project, we LIVE our core values each and every day.
-On this ZTI bridge, our team worked smart & safe by installing a platform underneath the closed leaf to help with safe and efficient access during the painting and installation of new steel.
+- As with every project, the team worked smart and safe by installing a platform underneath the closed leaf to help with safe and efficient access during the painting and installation of new steel.

-Partnering with OSM Engineering, a supplier/consultant from Minnesota who has extensive experience in mechanical and machinery systems, was essential to meet that requirement.
+- The team was also required to install the new drive machinery to tolerances of +/- 1/32”.
+Our partnership with OSM Engineering, a supplier/consultant from Minnesota with extensive experience in mechanical and machinery systems, was essential to meeting that requirement.